 Supervised Toothbrushing Programme in Early Years Settings Feedback

 The majority of settings (5) reported delivering the programme daily, in the morning and afternoon.
 This ensures all children have the opportunity to be part of the programme and learn about the importance of looking after their teeth.
-Two settings delivered it daily, in the afternoon only.
+Three settings delivered it daily, in the afternoon only.
 Most settings offered the programme to all children in the baby, toddler and pre-school rooms.
-Two settings delivered it in the toddler and pre-school rooms only.
+Three settings delivered it in the toddler and pre-school rooms only.

 - Some settings have an oral health lead to encourage and support children and staff to brush teeth together

-- Other settings get all staff get involved and take the children in small groups to the bathroom
+- Other settings get all staff involved and take the children in small groups to the bathroom

 Consider the Room Layout